Arkady-Dymkov/local-processing-ollama/README.md

 Each prompt consists of:
 - **Name**: A short, descriptive name for the prompt
 - **System Instruction**: Defines the AI's role and general behavior (e.g., "You are a professional note-taker")
-- **Prompt Body**: Specific instructions for processing the transcript
+- **Prompt Body**: Specific instructions for processing the text

 ### Configuring Ollama Connection

-1. Go to Settings > Ollama Transcript Processor
+1. Go to Settings > Ollama Notes Processor
 2. Under "Ollama Connection", set the URL of your Ollama instance (default: http://localhost:11434)
 3. Under "Model Settings", select your default model from the dropdown or enter a model name